U.S. Senate to vote on spending stopgap as COVID-19 aid debate continues

-WASHINGTON (Reuters) - The U.S. Senate is expected to vote as early as Thursday on a one-week extension of federal government funding to provide more time for legislators to work out a larger spending package including coronavirus relief, if lawmakers can reach a deal after months of argument.
+WASHINGTON (Reuters) -The U.S. Senate is expected to vote as early as Thursday on a one-week extension of government funding to provide more time for legislators to work out a larger spending package including coronavirus relief, if lawmakers can reach a deal after months of argument.

 Senate Majority Leader Mitch McConnell, a Republican, has said the Senate will take it up this week and send it to Trump in time to avoid a government shutdown.